ehamiter/ipython-book/src/introduction.md

 We are not going to cover every single feature that is available.
 We are going to concentrate on the ones that I feel will give you a significant boost in efficiency and usefulness.
 I encourage you to explore the official documentation in depth.

-As far as specific versions go, this book will cover what is currently stable at the time of writing, which is Python 3.8.2 and IPython 7.18.1.
+As far as specific versions go, this book will cover what is current at the time of writing, which is Python 3.9.0 and IPython 7.19.0.